 Knobloch, K., Gastil, J., Richards, R., & Feller, T. (2013).
 Official 2012 CIR Evaluation Report for the Citizens’ Initiative Review Commission.
 Assesses the quality of deliberation and electoral impact of the two CIR panels held in Oregon in 2012.

 Gastil, J., & Knobloch, K. (2010).
 Official 2010 CIR Evaluation Report given to Oregon legislature on December 16, 2010.
 Assesses the quality of deliberation and electoral impact of the two CIR panels held in Oregon in 2010.

 Gastil, J. (2010).
 Gastil – Oregon SOS – Survey Results on Voters Pamphlet.
 Memo to the Oregon Secretary of State.
 Summarizes survey data on Oregon voters’ use of the official pamphlet distributed to them by the Secretary of State.

 Academic articles and chapters on the CIR process

-Richards, R. (In press).
+Richards, R. (2018).
 Making policy information relevant to citizens: A model of deliberative mini-publics, applied to the Citizens’ Initiative Review.
-Policy & Politics.
+Policy & Politics, 46, 445-65.
 Explains why the CIR provides voters with the kind of information they need to make decisions on ballot measures.

 Gastil, J., Knobloch, K., Reedy, J., Henkels, M., & Cramer, K. (2017).
 Assessing the Electoral Impact of the 2010 Oregon Citizens’ Initiative Review.
 American Politics Research.
 Shows the voter impact of the 2010 CIR on sentencing reform through a survey experiment and a cross-sectional phone survey.